 Which translates, in the King James Version, as: “The Lord is my rock, and my fortress, and my deliverer; my God, my strength, in whom I will trust; my buckler, and the horn of my salvation, and my high tower.

 (Note that Protestants number the Psalms differently; it is actually Psalm 18:2 in the King James Version)

 Just below the ceiling we can admire a painted frieze that shows putti or erotes offering water to thirsty lions.
 The frieze is the work of Perino del Vaga, a Florentine painter and follower of Raphael.
-Since Perino died in 1547, the frieze is dateable to Giovanni de’ Medici’s renovation of the early 16th century.
+Since Perino died in 1547, the frieze is dateable to Giovanni de’ Medici’s renovation of the early sixteenth century.
 There is a strong connection between the De’ Medicis and lions.
-Giovanni de’ Medici named himself pope Leo, “leo” being the Latin word for lion.
+Giovanni de’ Medici named himself Pope Leo, leo being the Latin word for lion.
 The painted lions may refer to him.
 Ferdinando de’ Medici is associated with the famous Medici lions.